 Dogs and cats aren't the only pets who should get regular nail trims.
 Pet birds need them, too.
-Birds in captivity don't wear down their nails while perching as birds do in the wild, so they can easily become overgrown.
-But don't worry because, with the right tools, training, and technique, you can easily trim your bird's nail at home.
+Birds in captivity don't wear down their nails while perching, as birds do in the wild, so they can easily become overgrown.
+But don't worry because, with the right tools, training, and technique, you can easily trim your bird's nails at home.
 Use this step-by-step guide so you don't have to wing it (pun very much intended).

-How to Know If Your Bird Needs a Nail Trim
+How to Know if Your Bird Needs a Nail Trim

 "Wait, my bird needs their nails trimmed?"
 If you're just learning this for the first time, don't panic.
 It's possible your bird has been sufficiently wearing their nails down on their own.